Preparing aged-care facilities for assessor-led funding under AN-ACC

 Internal systems shifted from assessment to preparation.

-Early interviews with service managers raised concerns about funding risk, assessor interpretation, and the adequacy of existing clinical documentation.
+Early interviews with service managers highlighted concern about funding risk, assessor interpretation, and whether existing documentation would be sufficient under external review.

-Visual 1 - Assessment authority shift Assessment moved from provider-led scoring to external classification under AN-ACC.
+Visual 1 - Assessment moved from provider-led scoring to external classification.

 Loss of calculation visibility